Persimmon Bread with Nuts and Fruit

 I love easy quick breads, breads where exactitude isn’t needed, and where you can play a bit with ingredients.
 Baking can be, well, persnickety, and in general I am too loose a cook to do it well.
 Especially pastry.
 But this sweet bread is right up my alley.

-It is essentially James Beard’s persimmon walnut bread, from his classic book Beard On Bread.
+It is essentially James Beard’s walnut persimmon bread, from his classic book Beard On Bread.
 But I omitted the huge amount of brandy he adds — feel free to add up to 2/3 of a cup if you’d like — and made this recipe a bit wilder.
-I am, after all, a forager.
+I am, after all, a gatherer.

-The nuts are the last of the wild hickory nuts I gathered from my travels back East this fall.
-Wild black walnuts are another good option, as would pecans, both wild or cultivated.
+The nuts are the last of the wild hickory nuts I gathered from my travels back East.
+Wild black walnuts are another good option, as are pecans or butternuts, both wild or cultivated.

 I also added homemade acorn flour to the bread, which adds an earthy touch and darkens the bread a bit.
-Chestnut flour, available in Italian markets, or any dark flour works, too.
+Chestnut flour, available in Italian markets, is the closest to this, but don’t get all hung on on making persimmon bread with acorn flour.
+It’s just me being me.
+Go ahead and use a little whole wheat, spelt, barley or rye flour.

-Finally, I subbed in wild, fresh rendered duck fat for half the butter.
+As if this persimmon bread wasn’t weird enough, I subbed in wild, fresh rendered duck fat for half the butter.
 Yeah, I went there.
 It was good.
 And I am shiny-happy.
+Feel free to use all butter if you want.
+It’s also fantastic.

 Net result?
 An addictive breakfast bread or accompaniment to coffee, or duck blind snack, in the deer stand or wherever.

-Make this.
+Make this persimmon bread.
 It’s super easy, malleable to your ingredients, and it would make that icon of real American cooking, the late, great James Beard, a proud man.

 Persimmon Bread with Nuts and Fruit